NYCPlanning/design/streetscape-version-1-overview.md

 ### EDDE Redesign: Test and Iterate

 The best method to make sure we on the right track with our decision making while developing our libraries was to apply them to a design.
 Therefore, we applied our libraries to an EDDE redesign.
 Refer to [EDDE Redesign](https://www.figma.com/design/d9FEjwAyl6Mb4Sep9tPdNt/EDDE-Redesign?node-id=6-108&t=ZUED3d3k3Qltot4j-1) to look at comparison between the previous and current design.

+## For Developers

+### Storybook: Upgrading to Version 7.6.2

+Updating to the latest 7 version of Storybook to implement Storybook Designs Plug-In, a feature that allows us to embed Figma files into a Storybook component.

+### Storybook: Designs Plug-In

+We have created a [Storybook Designs Plug-In Guide](https://github.com/NYCPlanning/design/blob/main/storybook-designs-plugin-guide.md) detailing the reasons behind incorporating this feature, demonstrating its capabilities, and outlining how to use the plug-in.

+Here is a quick snippet from the guide:

+> The Storybook Designs plug-in allows us to embedd figma files into Storybook components.
+Therefore, when designers create changes to Figma files, it should reflect the new changes within the corresponding Figma file that is embeddeed to its respective Storybook component.
+This helps bridge the gap between design and implementation as it is easier to see visually what updated Figma components correspond with their Storybook counterpart.

+### Design Token Automation

+### Figma Dev Mode